Edgio

 1. From the Actions section, select Custom Response.

-2. From the Response Body option, specify the body of the response that will be sent to clients.
+2. In the Response Body option, specify the body of the response that will be sent to clients.

-3. From the HTTP status code option, determine the HTTP status code for the response that will be sent to clients.
+3. In the HTTP status code option, set the HTTP status code for the response that will be sent to clients.

-4. From the Response Headers option, define each desired custom response header on a separate line.
+4. In the Response Headers option, define each desired custom response header on a separate line.

 Example: MyCustomHeader: True